-- The connection contract for the site remains with the existing demand customer • - The existing connection contract shall be modified to include the presence of the BESS.
-Typically, • the export capacity shall be 0kVA - The BESS shall be fully compliant with EREC G99.
-For the purposes of G99 compliance, the demand customer shall be classed as the customer and generator, with the BESS owner acting as their agent. - A G100 export limitation scheme shall be used to constrain the export - Adaptive protection may be used to manage excessive fault current •
+- The BESS shall be fully compliant with EREC G99.
+For the purposes of G99 compliance, the demand customer shall be classed as the customer and generator, with the BESS owner acting as their agent. - A G100 export limitation scheme shall be used to constrain the export. - Adaptive protection may be used to manage excessive fault current a diversity factor may be applied for import capacity - see Utilisation, diversity, and attrition of new connection applications.